 By pressing Preview after selecting a frame with the slider next to it an image will open which will show the positions of the found localizations.
 Use this to optimize peak finding parameters.
 The preview mode determines which images are shown here.

-You can determine a ROI in which the fitting is performed.
-First use either an elliptical or rectangular ROI in the popup menu.
+You can restrict the fitting to pre-defined regions in the image.
+First select either an elliptical or rectangular ROI in the popup menu.
 With Fit in ROI you can select a region in which to fit, with Remove ROI you can select a region which to exclude from the fit.
 You can define multiple ROIs.
 Clear ROI to fit everything.

 In the Fitter Tab you set

-The size of the ROI in which the fitting is performed
+The size of the ROI in which the fitting of single molecules is performed

 The fitter module and its parameters